 We’ve visited the tunnel several times since it opened.
 Each time, being struck by the sheer number of pieces you can see here.
 If you’re looking to see some of the freshest street art in town, Leake Street Tunnel is the place to go.

 What’s so Special about the Graffiti Tunnel in London?

 Let’s face it – London isn’t short on street art hubs.
 Shoreditch, Camden, Brixton, Walthamstow and recently Croydon have made a name for themselves as cool places to see an ever-changing variety of work.

 What makes the graffiti tunnel in London so special then?

 First up, there’s its history.
 Leake Street Tunnel wasn’t always a legal wall.
-Before 2008 it was just a dank and grimy tunnel squirreled beneath Kings Cross Station.
+Before 2008 it was just a dank and grimy tunnel squirrelled beneath Waterloo Station.

 Banksy invited the biggest and brightest names on the international street art scene to come down and put up a piece of work in the tunnel.
 And that was it – Leake Street was no longer dank and grimy, but instead a bold, colourful and cool place where artists could showcase their work.